chenming/koala/README.md

 <b>FTE Text Field:<br /></b>
   Fte is an low text render engine, It's more faster than TextField, besides just spend half memory.
 It's cool right?

+<b>Polish Expression:<br /></b>
+  Unlike javascript and php, as3 can't caculate dynamic expression at run time.
+So we implement Polish Expression to deal with that.
+Now you can storage any expression like "hurt*3+atk-10" in the database, and get value when you need it at any time.